Drinking Water Treatment:

 wattage rating, (watts)

-For example, an 1100-watt unit which takes three hours to distill 1 gallon where the electric rate is $0.10/kWh would have an electricity cost of:
+For example, an 1100-watt unit that takes three hours to distill 1 gallon where the electric rate is $0.10/kWh would have an electricity cost of:

 |electric cost =||